 What We Do

 Sunday Breakfast Rescue Mission strives to meet the physical needs of the homeless and hurting men in Philadelphia through emergency shelter services that provide safe beds and nutritious meals to our homeless guests 365 days a year.
 Meeting the basic, physical needs is not enough.
 Staff at the Mission strive to meet spiritual needs as well through pre-meal chapel services, one-on-one meeting and case management from the Homeless Services staff, and through the 12 month Next Level Transitional Housing Program.

 The Next Level Program is a twelve month transitional housing program available to emergency shelter guests that are seeking stability, spiritual development, and long-term success.
 The goal of the program is to equip homeless men with the practical and spiritual life skills they need to be self-sufficient individuals and positive contributors to society.
 Men in the Next Level Program maintain up to a one-year residency at Sunday Breakfast Rescue Mission and reside in private living quarters on the Mission’s fourth floor.
-The Next Level Program is individualized the meet the unique needs of each participant.
-Case management, participating in a church community, volunteering to serve in their community, vocational and educational support are all central components to the program.
+The Next Level Program is individualized to meet the unique needs of each participant.
+Case management, participating in a church community, volunteering to serve in their community, vocational and education support are all central components to the program.